| Title: | Fast, Exact Bootstrap Principal Component Analysis for High Dimensional Data |

 Stuart F Quan, Barbara V Howard, Conrad Iber, James P Kiley, F Javier Nieto, George T O'Connor, David M Rapoport, Susan Redline, John Robbins, JM Samet, et al. The sleep heart health study: design, rationale, and methods.
 Sleep, 20(12):1077-1085, 1997.
 1.1

-is a vector containing the variances of the first 5 empirical score variables.
-Here, we refer to the score variables refer to the -dimensional, uncorrelated variables, whose coordinate vectors are the principal components
+Specifically, EEG_score_var is a vector containing the variances of the first 5 empirical score variables.
+Here, we refer to the score variables refer to the -dimensional, uncorrelated variables, whose coordinate vectors are the principal components EEG_leadingV.

 Aaron Fisher, Brian Caffo, and Vadim Zipunnikov.
 Fast, Exact Bootstrap Principal Component Analysis for p>1 million.
 2014. http://arxiv.org/abs/1405.0922